 For the algorithm to succeed, we place a few constraints on the matrix $\mathbfss{C}$: It needs to be real, symmetric and positive definite.
 Because the equations do not contain imaginary parts, the first condition is always fulfilled.

-Symmetry corresponds to conservation of energy, which should always be fulfilled for an energy transport scheme.
+Symmetry corresponds to conservation of energy \nr{since each matrix entry poses the heat flow between two particles}, which should always be fulfilled for an energy transport scheme.
 If this was not the case self-consistently from the derivation, we would have to symmetrise the result afterwards.\footnote{Please note that we would have to consider the real internal energy, hence the equations for $u_i$ derived above have to be multiplied by $m_i$.} We see if this property is fulfilled after writing down the equation explicitly as a matrix inversion problem.

 The positive definiteness can be argued as follows: In the continuous limit the matrix becomes diagonal.
 Positive definite for a symmetric and real matrix means that the eigenvalues are positive.
 In our case this corresponds to heat being transported only anti-parallel to the temperature gradient following the 2nd law of thermodynamics.
 We argued about positive definiteness already in section \ref{finalnumerics}: The fully anisotropic formulation can violate this condition, which can therefore lead to non-physical heat flows as well as numerical instabilities, since the CG method in principle requires it to be given.
 The isotropised version is constructed such that it definitely fulfils positive definiteness.